 - Spinal cord injury (SCI)

 What We Offer

-Locomotor Training allows individuals living with paralysis to repetitively practice standing and stepping using body weight support.
+Gait Training allows individuals living with paralysis to repetitively practice standing and stepping using body weight support.
+Our certified activity-based trainers utilize the principals developed by the NeuroRecovery Network in order to maximize recovery.
 In a therapy session, the participant is suspended in a harness over a treadmill while specially trained therapists move his or her legs and body to simulate walking.
 As the person gains function, improvements in sitting, standing, reaching, grasping or walking occur.